Cuenca, Ecuador

 Is there a lot of diversity?
 Are people in Cuenca accepting of differences?

 "Cuenca has a diverse population, with many different ethnic and cultural backgrounds living in the city.
 The city's cultural and religious heritage were shaped by both the Spanish colonial era and its own Indigenous peoples.
 The citizens of Cuenca are generally very welcoming and accepting of others, regardless of differences in cultural backgrounds, ethnicity, or religion.
-People of all backgrounds can find a place in Cuenca where they can feel comfortable and welcomed," wrote one member in Cuenca, Ecuador.
+People of all backgrounds can find a place in Cuenca where they can feel comfortable and welcomed," said one expat in Cuenca, Ecuador.

 Connect